PaulReyes6887/csci3055u-project-template/README.md

 As previously mentioned, scala uses a strong statically typed system - all variables and functions are statically typed.

 #### Pros and cons of the language
+Scala is a very powerful object-oriented language that supports both procedural and functional programming.
+Based on Java, it is easy to use and understand.
+Its interoperability with java programs and packages allows it to be used in a multitude of situations.
+However, it is still a developing language and thus, lacks both the common awareness and wide-spread use of other languages like python, Java, and C++.